Code-Institute-Submissions/hawthorn_wine_co/README.md

   * Clean, modern type was used for all headings and text.
 #### Imagery
   * The main image for the site is a large,background hero image with an "OPEN" sign.
 As this is a brand new business I felt this was an appropriate                 choice
-  * The Company Name and also their "Hawthorn Tree" SVG logo also features thorughout the site.
+  * The Company Name and also their black "Hawthorn Tree" logo also features throughout the site, fitting in with the black styling throughout the site.

 ### Wireframes